-I know it’s been a while since I posted a recipe here, so today I’m excited to share with you one of our current weeknight favorites – Vegan Fajita or Taco Filling made with soy curls!
 This recipe is so simple that for a while I didn’t even consider it blog-worthy.
 But since the demand for easy, quick and tasty vegan meals is always there, I decided to finally post it here today.

 To complete your perfect fajitas, serve them with warmed corn or flour tortillas along with whatever toppings fit your fancy.
 I often go simple and just add my Easy Chunky Guacamole, shredded lettuce and Sriracha.
 Feel free to go for the whole shebang of refried beans and rice, vegan sour cream (or cashew cream), pico de gallo – the list goes on!